6 Online Test Taking Tips

 - Practice calming techniques – Practicing deep breathing and using mindfulness techniques can also be effective.
 Sometimes kids also like to bring things like fidget cubes into tests that they can use to fidget the stress or anxiety away.

 Jump Start Tutoring is committed to finding trending topics and offering you free and effective educational resources.
 Resources are always a great tool for supplementation and for enhancing your child’s learning strategy.

 However, tests and exams can be the most stressful events in a student’s educational career.
 They often play a large role in determining their grades, and subsequently affecting student’s placement in more advanced classes.
 In addition, tests like the SAT or ACT which determine college entrance and scholarship awardings can create added stress as the stakes are high and staying focused for three hours can be a challenging task .

-Jump Start tutors can help your child get ready for your upcoming test and exams.
-We can also help you prepare for the FSA, PSAT, ASPIRE, MCAT, GRE, LSAT, GMAT, HSPT, ISEE, SSAT, TOEFL, AP & IB.
+Jump Start Tutoring can help your child to get ready for their upcoming tests and exams.
+Here at Jump Start Tutors we can also help your child prepare for the FSA, PSAT, ASPIRE, MCAT, GRE, LSAT, GMAT, HSPT, ISEE, SSAT, TOEFL, AP & IB.

-At Jump Start, we understand that student’s stress levels have increased.
-Tutoring offers students the opportunity to combat anxiety, recall information faster, and conquer tests with more confidence!
+At Jump Start Tutoring, we understand that student’s stress levels have increased.
+Better tutoring offers students the opportunity to combat anxiety, recall information faster, and conquer tests with more confidence!
 That is why we evaluate our students using one-on-one assessment testing to pinpoint their strengths and weaknesses.